Is Circadian Rhythm Fasting the most natural way to better health and well-being? Human evolution and research may point to that being the case.

-Circadian Rhythm Fasting has been proven to help inflammatory diseases, rheumatoid arthritis, inflammatory bowel disease, infections, metabolic disorders, certain cancers, and central nervous system disorders, multiple sclerosis, Parkinson’s disease, and the like.
+Circadian Rhythm Fasting has been proven to help inflammatory diseases, rheumatoid arthritis, inflammatory bowel disease, infections, metabolic disorders, certain cancers, central nervous system disorders, multiple sclerosis, Parkinson’s disease, and the like.

 In my research, I must admit I have found Circadian Rhythm Fasting and the Circadian rhythm diet has undeniable health benefits.
 I also have found many researchers say they offer no more benefit than another diet or plan.

-I believe anyone seeking a better way to increase health and wellbeing is generally more healthy than most.
+I believe anyone seeking a better way to increase health and well-being is generally more healthy than most.
 Science and research are great but humans don’t know everything.

 The Circadian Rhythm is natural and human beings have evolved around it for millions of years.
 That is a powerful fact in reality.
 Is Circadian Rhythm Fasting Natural?